Connect with Us: Call Us Today: 1-800-807-8030

 Step Four – Track, Report, Repeat Again

-It takes skill, discipline and patience to maintain accurate records for the project status, as well as cost and expense records.
-That means everyone on the team must be aware and follow the processes to make sure information is accurate and up-to-date.
+It takes skill, discipline, and patience to maintain accurate records of the project status and cost and expense records.
+That means everyone on the team must be aware and follow the processes to ensure accurate and up-to-date information.
 One chink in the chain can have the ripple effect of a stone skimming a pond.
-Throughout the project, clients need to sign off of at key milestones to document they are aware of the progress, issues, and status of the project.
+Throughout the project, clients need to sign off of at critical milestones to document they are aware of the progress, issues, and status of the project.

 Step Five – Execute Change Requests

-Any time there is need to deviate from the agreed to process, it’s mandatory to execute a Change Request that spells out exactly what the change is as well as implications to the deadline and budget.
+Any time there is a need to deviate from the agreed process, it’s mandatory to execute a Change Request that spells out exactly what the change is and its implications to the deadline and budget.
 Both the client and consultant need to sign the agreement.
-Sometimes just seeing the bottom line implications of a desired change will create enough of a pause that a less dramatic change can be introduced.
+Sometimes, just seeing the bottom line implications of a desired change will create enough of a pause for a less dramatic change to be introduced.

 Communicate, Communicate, Communicate!